Little Wilson Creek Wilderness: Topography

-The wilderness area is within the floodplain of the New River and has elevations ranging from 3220 feet on the south to 4857 feet on the north.
+The wilderness area is within the watershed of the New River and has elevations ranging from 3220 feet on the south to 4857 feet on the north.
 The wilderness is part of the Southern Blue Ridge Mountains Subsection within the Central Appalachian Broadleaf Coniferous Forest-Meadow Province.
 A tectonic uplift of the mountains in the wilderness created many high gradient streams.

 Little Wilson Creek, beginning on the southeastern slope of Pine Mountain in a bog containing many rare plants, flows southeast through the wilderness into Wilson Creek, which defines the border between the wilderness and Grayson Highlands State Park.
 The northeastern part of the wilderness is drained by Mill Creek and Solomon’s Branch, both flowing into Fox Creek.
 Solomon’s Branch has a forty-foot waterfall.

 First Peak, Second Peak and Third Peak on the eastern edge of Pine Mountain are in the center of the wilderness.
 Bearpen Ridge extends from Pine Mountain to the south of the wilderness.
 Most of the area in the wilderness is above 4000 feet with large grassy balds.